Shipping a Location-Based App in NYC: Subway Dead Zones, Urban Canyons, and What Actually Works

 • Never snap if it causes a backward jump relative to recent movement.

-If you do snap, animate it gently and do it consistently.
-Random snapping feels like a bug.
+If you do snap, animate it gently and consistently—random snapping feels like bugs.

-If your app “updates constantly,” the OS will eventually kill it.
+If your app “updates constantly,” the OS will eventually disagree.

 • Event‑driven updates when possible.

-• Separate “active tracking” mode from passive mode.
+• A clear “active tracking” mode vs. passive mode.

 Foreground navigation1–2 s